I held them over, and I've got them coming up here.

 But the people who are black not only can use it however they want, and they can also tell you that you can't use it if you're white.

-Wilbon and Whitlock own the word, and Kornheiser doesn't get a vote.
+Wilbon and Whitlock own the word and Kornheiser doesn't get a vote.

-So Kornheiser represents the Lily White NFL owners and the commissioner and everybody else.
+So Kornheiser represents the lily white NFL owners and the commissioner and everybody else.

-It's a bunch of these liberal white, you name it, plantation owners, basically, who are now from on high telling these guys what they can and can't say, and the reaction is who you and who you think you are.
+It's a bunch of these liberal white, you name it, plantation owners, basically, who are now from on high telling these guys what they can and can't say.

 You can't tell us.

-We own the word, it isn't your word.
+We own the word.

 Another question from the official program observer.